-Step away from the salad.
-The cool, raw, refreshing salads of summer will not do your body any favors come Fall.
+Step away from the salad during the Fall months.
+The cool, raw, refreshing salads of summer will not do a person’s body any favors during the Fall season.
 Just as we need to start keeping our bodies warmer on the outside, we need to stay warm on the inside as well.

 Dryness of all kinds is common in Fall.
-Since Lung is the most exterior organ, it is the organ that relates most closely to the skin.
+Since the Lung is the most exterior organ, it is the organ that relates most closely to the skin.
 Dry skin and sometimes rashes tend to show up in Fall.
 Drink a lot of water and keep your skin hydrated with non-alcoholic moisturizer.
-Don’t use a moisturizer with alcohol as an ingredient as it will dry you out more.
+Don’t use a moisturizer with alcohol as an ingredient as it will dry your skin out even more.

 Seasonal nasal issues

-And again, remember seasonal acupuncture treatments even just four times a year serve to strengthen the inner organ systems and correct minor annoyances before they become serious problems.
+And remember seasonal Acupuncture treatments — even just four times a year serve to strengthen the inner organ systems and correct minor annoyances before they become serious problems.